 Not every business model needs brawn.
 In writing, you’re using more of your brain.

 I’m not saying you should copy and replicate peoples’ assignments.
 No.

 Let’s say there’s a term paper topic: Ways to Make Money in Nigeria as a Student.

-You can come up with 30 ideas and share them into five term papers.
+You can develop 30 ideas and share them in five term papers.
 Each term paper would focus on six ideas.
 You then sell these term papers to students.